Rebeccaxu0/fuse-database-seeder/README.md

 confident our data relationships are working properly (`$ php artisan tinker` is your friend), will we start to write the concommitant MYSQL code to move legacy data to the new tables.

+[^1]: It is not very convenient to create resources in Bref that will need to be shared to other resources.
+We take the stance that Bref should only describe Laravel-specific resources, viz the lambda layers, the Redis cache, and the S3 bucket for assets.
+The VPC, subnets, security groups, and other resources are captured in Terraform and salient resource ids are passed to Bref via AWS Parameter Store.